Keeping Patients Safe from Contaminated Mattresses

 - Regularly check each hospital mattress cover for any visible signs of damage or wear such as cuts, tears, cracks, pinholes, snags, or stains.

-- Routinely remove the hospital bed mattress cover and check it's inside surface.
+- Routinely remove the hospital bed mattress cover and check inside surface.
 Once the mattress cover is removed, inspect the mattress for wet spots, staining, or signs of damage or wear.
 Check all sides and the bottom of the mattress.

 - Be aware that it may be difficult to identify damaged or soiled mattresses without removing the mattress cover first.
 Mattress covers tend to be dark in color, making it hard to see what lies underneath.